metrobuzz-com-ng/netwrap/README.md

 /** the returned data will then look like this - {status: boolean, message: string; payload: any} */ const { status, message, payload } = await trigger();

-// status - Whether the request was successful,__
+// status - Whether the request was successful
-// message - Description of what just happened__
+// message - Description of what just happened
-// payload - The returned payload if the request was successful__
+// payload - The returned payload if the request was successful
 ```

 Great right?
 I think so too!